Rising stars: ThomasNet and ISM kick off the second “30 Under 30 Rising Supply Chain Stars” program

 The last was how to keep talent from a generation that is allegedly fickle about staying in one place, or one job, for very long.
 Katy Conrad Maynor, an Ohio State grad who is now living in London, where she is a category manager for Shell Oil, advised managers to take the time to get to know their millennial employees and mentor their careers.
 “Managers need to view that time as an investment” in the future of our businesses, she advised.

-For those of us thinking about the coming talent perfect storm, that might be good advice.
+For those of us thinking about the coming talent perfect storm, including the materials handling industry.